royjacobson/modules-report/README.md

 ### Build2
 Build2 supports building modules with GCC since the start of 2021.
 [This](https://build2.org/blog/build2-cxx20-modules-gcc.xhtml) blog post has details on how to use it, and there is a [repository](https://github.com/build2/cxx20-modules-examples) with various usage examples.

+### xmake

+xmake seem to have a pretty good support for modules with all the big-three compilers, having rolled out their own dependency discovery code.
+[Here's](https://github.com/xmake-io/xmake/tree/master/tests/projects/c%2B%2B/modules) a good place to find usage examples.

 ## Standardization

 The modules related discussions in WG21 happen in 'SG15', the committee's study group dedicated to C++ tooling.
 Its mailing list archive is open and available [here](https://lists.isocpp.org/sg15).

+## IDEs

+### Visual Studio
+As it is tightly integrated with MSVC and MSBuild, Visual Studio can be expected to work quite well with C++ modules.
+However, since IntelliSense is running with a different compiler frontend (EDG), it is not always up to par with MSVC in this regard.

+### CLion
+CLion have [anounced coming support](https://blog.jetbrains.com/clion/2022/10/clion-2022-3-eap-cpp20-modules-now-supported/) for C++ modules in their upcoming 2022.3 edition.

 ## Libraries